 One of the top cloud-based analytics solutions available today is Tableau.
 It enables users to convert data into actionable insights.

-Tableau webpage with the text “Tableau Embedded Analytics” and a preview of analytics dashboards, along with buttons to watch a demo or try embedding.
+Tableau webpage with the text “Tableau Embedded Analytics” and a preview of analytics dashboards with buttons for a demo

 Tableau home page